 An earlier design for Providence Viaduct Northbound called for reusing the bridge during construction but the winning proposal by Skanska/Manafort presented a solution that saved a year of time and approximately $1 million.

 RIDOT opened a new bridge to connect I-95 North to Route 146 at Exit 38A (old Exit 23).
 The Department has installed numerous signs for motorists to direct them to the appropriate lane based on their destination.
 Drivers should drive carefully through the work zone and follow the signs:

 To assist any motorists who mistakenly miss the new Route 146 exit and take the State Offices exit, RIDOT has installed trailblazing signs to direct drivers to get onto Route 146 North.

 We are not only replacing the Viaduct, but will rebuild 11 bridges in total, many of which are of critical safety concern and will correct the inefficiencies, congestion and safety issues that exist today.
 Among them:

-Construction began in spring 2021 and is planned to provide benefits to motorists in the near term, well ahead of the final project completion date of summer 2025.
-The initial phase involves demolition of the old bridge segment which originally carried I-95 South traffic.
-Construction of the new bridge to carry I-95 North should begin later this year and we expect to shift traffic onto it in the fall of 2022.
+Construction began in spring 2021 and will provide benefits to motorists in the near term, well ahead of the final project completion date of summer 2025.
+The initial phase involved demolition of the old bridge segment which originally carried I-95 South traffic.

 Another major milestone will be the opening of the new C/D road to handle on and off ramp traffic for State Offices, the 6/10 Connector and Route 146.
 That will happen in late 2023.